-The ultimate goal of the College of Business Office of Minority Affairs is to provide appropriate support services and incentives to enable minority students to complete their educational objectives without interrupting or ending their course of study in the College of Business.
-The primary objectives of the College of Business Office of Minority Affairs are to enhance the student's college experience and to increase the matriculation and graduation rates of enrolled minority students by helping them meet their social, cultural and educational needs.
-For more information, visit Rehn 121. business.siu.edu
+The ultimate goal of the College of Business Office of Diversity and Inclusion is to provide appropriate support services and incentives to enable minority students to complete their educational objectives without interrupting or ending their course of study in the College of Business.
+The primary objectives of the office are to enhance the student's college experience and to increase the matriculation and graduation rates of enrolled minority students by helping them meet their social, cultural and educational needs.
+For more information, visit Rehn 107. business.siu.edu